 Few want to give any thought to these issues until faced with the reality that is frequently the result of a crisis.
 When families come to us seeking advice, here are some of the basic funding options we can discuss.

 - Cash is King– Save, Save, Save!

-- Long Term Care Insurance- best financial tool for long term care.
+- Long Term Care Insurance- This is the best financial tool for long term care.
 Good insurance products in this category are becoming more accessible.
-Most of the people we presently see in long term care did not have good options and therefore, did not purchase this vehicle for taking care of their late life care needs while it was affordable to them.
+Most of the people we presently see in long term care did not have good options and therefore, did not purchase this vehicle for taking care of their late-life care needs while it was affordable to them.
 If you can afford the premiums, carefully read the policy to make sure that it will cover all contingencies and care settings so that you have choices.
 Usually best purchased before age 65.

-- Investments that can be liquidated or borrowed against for long term care.- This can include your primary residence, investment property that produces monthly income, Certificates of Deposit, 401K’s, I.R.A.’s, Life Insurance Policies, Stocks & Bonds, and other high and low risk investments.
+- Investments that can be liquidated or borrowed against for long term care – This can include your primary residence, an investment property that produces monthly income, Certificates of Deposit, 401K’s, I.R.A.’s, Life Insurance Policies, Stocks & Bonds, and other high and low-risk investments.